1oly/AeroAcoustics.jl/README.md

 The test suite will download an external file, that is stored in `test/data`.
 ## Documentation
 The [documentation](https://1oly.github.io/AeroAcoustics.jl/dev/) gives an introduction to the packages and the API.

-## Contribution
+## Community and contributions
-Contributions are welcome!
-Issues are tracked on [Github issue tracker](https://github.com/1oly/AeroAcoustics.jl/issues).
+Any question regarding the installation, use or extension of the code can be posted in the [Github issue tracker](https://github.com/1oly/AeroAcoustics.jl/issues).
 If you want to add an new algorithm, you can fork this package and start developing your code and test it.
+If you wish to contribute to the general development, you can look for open issues or reach out to discuss further.
+Contributions are very welcome!

 ## Related packages
 Another noteworthy library for microphone array measurements is [Acoular](http://www.acoular.org), written in Python.
 AeroAcoustics.jl draws inspiration from Acoular but focusses only on the processing of *measurement data*, while Acoular also has functionality for generating simulated data.